Final Fantasy XIV: Heavensward: Dragonsong

-The revelation of Ishgard's bloody origins splinters the citizenry into populist factions supporting Aymeric and denialists supported by Thordan's allies who stand to lose their religious influence.
-As Nidhogg prepares to strike again, Aymeric moves to broach diplomatic relations with Dravania, proposing a meeting with Hraesvelgr's daughter Vidofnir.
-The Scions reunite with Thancred, who had been lost in the wilderness after escaping from Ul'dah, and come into conflict with the Warriors of Darkness, revealed to be a band of adventurers.
+The revelation of Ishgard's origins splinters the citizenry into populist factions supporting Aymeric and denialists supported by Thordan's allies.
+As Nidhogg prepares to strike again, Aymeric attempts diplomatic relations with Dravania, proposing a meeting with Hraesvelgr's daughter Vidofnir.
+The Scions reunite with Thancred, who had been lost after escaping from Ul'dah, and clash with the Warriors of Darkness, revealed to be a band of adventurers.
 The party returns to find Thordan's allies staging a revolt.
 The Warrior of Light aids the Temple Knights in a raid on the insurgents' stronghold, during which the ringleader almost kills a hostage child.
-Vidofnir, who had come to warn Ishgard of Nidhogg's movements, saves the child, planting the seeds of hope for peace in the minds of onlookers.
+Vidofnir, who had come to warn Ishgard of Nidhogg's movements, saves the child, impressing onlookers.

 The Scions deduce that Hydaelyn transported Minfilia away from Ul'dah.
 Crossing into the aetherial sea, the Warrior learns that Minfilia gave up her soul to Hydaelyn, becoming her avatar.
 Hydaelyn explains that her battle with the Ascians' God, Zodiark, split the planet into thirteen reflections.
 The Ascians have so far orchestrated seven calamities to merge each shard into Zodiark and weaken Hydaelyn, which necessitated Minfilia's sacrifice.
-In Ishgard, Aymeric's peace overtures are opposed by Ishgardians who want vengeance against Dravania.
-Sensing flagging Ishgardian unity, Aymeric organizes a set of joint military exercises with the Eorzean Alliance to reignite national pride.
-At the conference, Vidofnir agrees to peace with Ishgard, only for Nidhogg to return and assault her; he announces that his next assault will be the last, promising Ishgard's total annihilation.
+In Ishgard, Aymeric is opposed by Ishgardians who want vengeance against Dravania.
+To boost Ishgardian unity, Aymeric organizes joint military exercises with the Eorzean Alliance.
+At the conference, Vidofnir agrees to peace with Ishgard, but Nidhogg returns and assault her; he promises Ishgard's total annihilation in his next assault.

-Determined to save Estinien, Alphinaud, the Warrior and Aymeric go to Hraesvelgr for assistance.
-After enduring his trials, they convince Hraesvelgr to help just as Nidhogg launches his final assault on Ishgard.
+Alphinaud, the Warrior and Aymeric go to Hraesvelgr for assistance in saving Estinien.
+After enduring his trials, they convince Hraesvelgr to help, as Nidhogg launches his final assault.
 Hraesvelgr fights Nidhogg, but is defeated; he passes on his eye to the Warrior of Light, allowing them to defeat Nidhogg.
 The Warrior and Alphinaud remove Nidhogg's eyes from Estinien's armor and cast them into the Sea of Clouds, saving Estinien and destroying Nidhogg for good.
-The horde retreats in disarray, signaling the true end to the war.
-A recovering Estinien relinquishes his title as Azure Dragoon and departs to live his post-vengeance life.
-Aymeric establishes a parliamentary democracy in Ishgard led by both lowborn and highborn citizens, represented by the House of Commons and House of Lords.
-Though eager to leave the public service, he is quickly elected as chairman of the latter to his chagrin, and Ishgard celebrates the war's end.
+The horde retreats in disarray, ending the war.
+A recovering Estinien relinquishes his title as Azure Dragoon and departs.
+Aymeric establishes a parliamentary democracy in Ishgard led by lowborn and highborn citizens, represented by the House of Commons and House of Lords, of which he is elected as chairman.
+Ishgard celebrates the war's end.